gitterHQ/services/README.md

 Start it with `node playground/server.js` and go to `http://localhost:3333` in your browser.
 It will also start a proxy that is globally available at `https://[id].localtunnel.me` that anyone can reach and post hooks to.

+If you find yourself restarting the server often, install [nodemon](http://nodemon.io) and run the server with `nodemon playground/server.js` to have the server restart on file change. **Warning: localtunnel will give you a new tunnel address on every restart.**

 Example
 -------
 Lets say that you want to your service on Gitter to have a button like this: